akashacms/akashacms-website/documents/documents/extensions.html.md

 Asset files are normally placed in the `root_assets` directory, but you may find it convenient to place them in the `root_documents` directory, instead.
 Files with simple file names (xyzzy.html) will be copied with no processing to the output directory.

 Files with the extension `.css.less` are recognized specially, and will be processed with the LESS renderer to produce a CSS file.
 See http://lesscss.org

+It's possible to register arbitrary renderChain's, [to perform any processing sequence with a given file name](../configuration/ab-plugins.html).

 Currently files in `root_partials` directories do not get the full processing treatment we just discussed.
 Instead only a single phase of processing is recognized, and the Mahabhuta engine is not run on these files.